-Our anti-CAIX is a fully human preclinical antibody designed to recognize CAIX expressing cells and kill them via antibody-dependent cell-mediated cytotoxicity ("ADCC") and complement-dependent cytotoxicity ("CDC").
+Our anti-carbonic anhydrase IX ("CAIX") antibody is a fully human preclinical antibody designed to recognize CAIX expressing cells and kill them via ADCC and CDC.
 Scientific literature indicates that CAIX is a well characterized tumor associated antigen with expression almost exclusively limited to the cells of renal cell carcinoma ("RCC").
 More than 85% of RCC cases have been demonstrated to express high levels of CAIX expression.
 There is very limited expression of this antigen on healthy tissue which we believe will limit reactivity of this antibody against healthy tissues.